 The subject of foodscapes puts me in mind of the Manifesto of Futurist Cooking (1930).
 Marinetti's section on sculpted meat highlights a recipe devised by Futurist painter Fillia for rissole of minced veal stuffed with eleven kinds of green vegetables provided 'a symbolic interpretation of all the varied landscapes of Italy'.
 Marinetti also refers to Enrico Prampolini's Equator + North Pole - 'an equatorial sea of poached egg yolks' surrounding 'a cone of firmly whipped egg white'.

-Back in 1600, the marriage of Marie de' Medici and Henry IV involved (according to Roy Strong in his book Feast) 'every kind of late mannerist fantasy.
+Back in 1600, the marriage in Lyon of Marie de' Medici and Henry IV involved (according to Roy Strong in his book Feast) 'every kind of late mannerist fantasy.
 On the high table were two oak trees seemingly made of snow with white leaves and silver garlands.
 Beneath their branches a hunt was in progress.'
 At a certain moment, 'from beneath the floor arose a table bearing dessert in the form of a winter landscape.'
 The meal ended with a sugar garden full of birds, fruit and flowers.
 Such sugar sculptures form a whole subgenre of the foodscape - the engraving reproduced below shows a sugar collation from the wedding of Johann Wilhem, heir to the duke of Jülich-Cleve, in 1587.